Writing Nix Flakes

 - Guest agent — vsock-based health checks, status reporting, snapshot coordination

-- Networking — eth0 configured via kernel boot args, NAT through Lima
+- Networking — eth0 configured via kernel boot args, NAT to host network

 - Drive mounting —